How to Perform a Needs Assessment for Your Nonprofit

 Determine the Context

 It is important to do this before registering your nonprofit!
-Exploring the core of the need will guide you in finding concrete data and will provide you with a solid framework for your project scope.
+Exploring the core of the need will guide you in finding concrete data and will provide you with a solid framework for your project scope (and facilitate the filing of your 501(c)(3) application).
 To make the process as simple as possible, we have broken down the process into 4 steps:

 Describe the Need